A Natural Approach To The Glucose Test During Pregnancy

 1 medium white potato or 1 small sweet potato (30g carbs)

-In the grand scheme of things, the sugar drink for the glucose test during pregnancy is probably not going to cause long-term health issues.
+Here's the truth, the sugar drink for the glucose test during pregnancy is probably not going to cause long-term health issues.
 Sure, it might just leave you not feeling well for a while.
 But let's not forget, it would be worse to have gestational diabetes go undetected.
+If the standard drink is the only option available to you, you and your baby will be okay.

 *This content is for informational purposes only and is not medical advice.